bugsnag/bugsnag-ruby/README.md

 For this to work, include [Deferrable](http://eventmachine.rubyforge.org/EventMachine/Deferrable.html) in your `MyServer`, then whenever you want to raise an error, call `fail`.

+### Integrations

+Bugsnag ruby works out of the box with Rails, Sidekiq, Resque, DelayedJob (3+), Mailman, Rake and Rack.
+It should be easy to add support for other frameworks, either by sending a pull request here or adding a hook to those projects.

 Reporting Bugs or Feature Requests
 ----------------------------------